ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool, by clicking **Add to estimate**.
 The tool is useful if you want to estimate the price of the selected VMware Solutions Shared resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider purchasing.

-## Procedure to order VMware Solutions Shared On-demand
+## Procedure to order VMware Solutions Shared on-demand
 {: #shared_ordering-procedure-ondemand}
 {: help}
 {: support}